TedTschopp/tschopp.net/_posts/Drafts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World.md

 #### Artic
 Snow Fields, Ice Plains, Glaciers

+Glacial, Artic/Antartic, Polar, Icy Wastes, Ice-coverd, Ice Plains, Drifts

 #### Desert
 Cactus, Bad Lands, Steppe, Sand Dunes,

-* Desert (arid) grassland - From a gaming perspective these are deserts.
-Shrubs will not grow here, but tufts of hearty grasses will grow.
-This grass is sparce and simular in nature to the Annual and Shortgrass prairies.
+* Desert (arid) grassland - Shrubs will not grow here, but tufts of hearty grasses will grow.
+This grass is sparce and simular in nature to the annual and shortgrass found in prairies.

-* Shrub steppe - From a gaming perspective these are deserts.
-Shrubs will grow here.
+* Shrub steppe - Shrubs and grasses will grow here.
+The grass is sparce and simular in nature to the annual and shortgrass found in prairies.
+See the description of the shrubs in the seciton on forests.

 #### Mountains
 Broken Lands, Rock Faces, Snowcaps,